miwermi/pewlett-hackard-analysis/README.md

 Fig 1.
 Pewlet Hackard Employee ERD (created with quickdatabasediagrams.com)

 ## Step 2: Preparing the new database
-The decision to use PostgreSQL and the accompanying PGadmin software to build, access and query the data.
-Once the database was initialized, the empty structure for each of the 6 tables in our ERD was created and the csv content was loaded.
-Once each tables content was confirmed without errors, we could begin writing queries to pull specific data and create new tables that contain retirement-specific data to easily answer all of our retirement questions.
+The decision was made to use the PostgreSQL environment for the new database and the accompanying PGadmin software to build, access and easily query the data.
+Once the database was initialized, the empty structure for each of the 6 tables in our ERD was created and the csv content of all 6 was loaded into the new environment.
+Once each table's content was confirmed without errors, we could begin writing queries to pull specific data and create new tables that contained retirement-specific data -- and easily answer all of our retirement questions.

 The two biggest questions being:
 - What is the nmber of retirement eligible employees and what are the jobs they will leave empty?